j0hnk1m/PredictTheOscars/README.md

 </p>

 # Project PTO - Building a Computer Algorithm to Predict the Oscars

+## Overview
 This project was a month-long side project I did for my highschool final project.
 PTO is a computer algorithm using machine learning and data science to determine which movies will be oscar nominees and winners.
+I have created a flexible dataset for anyone in the community to try and get better results!

+## Contents
 The project consists of 4 major sections:
 1. Data Collection
 2. Data Manipulation/Organization